 According to the Chicago Architecture Center, “Chicago has long been a laboratory for architectural innovation and experimentation.”
 I was recently in Chicago for a conference and got to experience that great city firsthand.

-While in Chicago, I was joined by my daughter Alexandra and together we explored some of what the city has to offer.
+While in Chicago, my daughter Alexandra joined me and together we explored some of what the city has to offer.
 And yes, the architecture is magnificent.

 A highlight was the Architecture River Tour.
 For 75 minutes, we cruised up and down the three arms of the Chicago River while our tour guide shared the history of, and stories behind, approximately 40 or so buildings.